shauryagoel/ray-tracer-in-one-weekend/src/README.md

 - positive: meaning two real solutions - ray passes in between the sphere
 - negative: meaning no real solution - ray does not touch the sphere
 - zero: meaning one real solution - ray is tangent to the sphere

+## Chapter 6

+### Section 6.1

+**Surface Normal**: A vector that is perpendicular to a surface at the point of intersection.
+It should be normalized as many algorithms require it to be normalized.